 Itoh Dining is located 5 minutes away from Gion Yonjyo station.
 You can enjoy the atmosphere of a Kyoto style house at this restaurant, while enjoying delicious Kobe beef.
 You can enjoy seasonal and special courses, or just order a la carte dishes.
 It is rare for a teppanyaki restaurant to have an a la carte menu, but you can just order one or two dishes if you are on a budget.
 The lunch course starts at ¥ 3,000, and the dinner course starts at ¥ 7,000.
 Can you imagine eating incredibly tender Kobe beef grilled on the iron plate right before your eyes by a trained chef!

-Saryo Tsujiri Gion Honten (Main Store) 茶寮都路里 祇園本店
+Saryo Tsujiri Gion Honten (Flagship) 茶寮都路里 祇園本店

 After filling up on delicious Japanese cuisine, you probably have some extra room for a typical Japanese dessert: the much talked about matcha parfait.
 Japanese people say "betsu bara", which means a separate stomach for dessert.
 I love this expression because it's always true for me.